Earth's Magnetic Field

 Looking at the sky sharpens my symptoms only in the early afternoon.
 I feel nothing when looking at the sky in the morning, late afternoon, or night.

-To feel the strong symptoms, I have to look directly at the sky (not the sun, but anywhere else in the sky).
+To feel the strong symptoms, I have to look directly at the sky (not the sun, but anywhere else in the sky) with both eyes.
 I feel nothing when looking at reflected sunlight on the ground, or looking at the sky through a window.

 I have heard from a woman with bipolar disorder and another with depression/anxiety, both of whom also experience an intense reaction when looking at the early afternoon or midday sky.
-The woman with bipolar disorder said that she “cycled” when looking directly at the sky. ("To cycle" means to alternate between mania and depression.)
+The woman with bipolar disorder said that she “rapid cycled” when looking directly at the sky. ("To rapid cycle" means to quickly alternate between mania and depression.)
 The woman with depression/anxiety, who takes her walks around noon, has to look down at the ground to avoid a panic attack.
 My guess is that both of them were in the Positive Zone at the time they looked at the sky.
-I’ll explain later how you can test if you have this reaction to sunlight.
+I have also heard from a man from Washington State who said that when visiting Hawaii, the sky made him feel agitated.

 This could be simply extreme sensitivity to light, which I experience.
 Light sensitivity doesn’t explain the fact that I feel depressed mood when north of home, tics when south of home, and a happy feeling in magnetic home.
 My hypothesis is that these feelings are navigational tools.
 They direct me to magnetic home.